roitberg-group/torchani_sandbox/README.md

 ### From PyPI, using pip (BROKEN)

-**TODO**: Support this again (currently only building from source works)
+TODO

-### From source, using conda
+### From source, using conda or pip

-To build install TorchANI directly from the GitHub repo run the following:
+To build and install TorchANI directly from the GitHub repo do the following:

 ```bash
 # Clone the repo and cd to the directory